Krishnakumarskr/pstns-indexer/token_transfer/consumer/README.md

 1. **Data Storage**: The package saves the consumed data into the database.
 It efficiently stores the relevant events, ensuring seamless access to the data for further processing.

 2. **Endpoint Exposition**: The Consumer exposes endpoints to clients, enabling them to retrieve the stored data from the database.
-These endpoints provide a convenient and structured way for clients to access the indexed blockchain data related to MATIC token transfers.
+These endpoints provide a convenient and structured way for clients to access the indexed blockchain data related to token transfers.

 ## How to Use

-Note: Make sure you are inside the examples/matic_transfer/consumer folder.
+Note: Make sure you are inside the examples/token_transfer/consumer folder.

 ### 1. Set Configuration